 A person who suffers an injury in an accident caused by poor road conditions or poorly designed roads may be eligible to file a personal injury lawsuit against a government agency charged with road maintenance and design.

-If the agency knows about an unsafe road, or should know about the hazardous condition, and they fail to fix the hazard or warn drivers of the danger, they may be liable for damages resulting from accidents caused by the road conditions.
+If the agency knows about an unsafe road or should know about the hazardous condition, and they fail to fix the hazard or warn drivers of the danger, they may be liable for damages resulting from accidents caused by the road conditions.

 Suing the Government Requires Claimants to File a Notice

 Personal injury lawsuits filed against government agencies in Indiana differ from other personal injury lawsuits in that the claimant must file a notice to file form within a specified period of time.
-To sue the Indiana State government, notice to file must be submitted within 180 days of the accident.
-To sue an Indiana local or municipal government, notice to file must be filed within 180 days of the accident, according to Sec.
+To sue the Indiana State government, a notice to file must be submitted within 180 days of the accident.
+To sue an Indiana local or municipal government, a notice to file must be submitted within 180 days of the accident, according to Sec.
 34-13-3 of the Indiana Statutes.

 An Indianapolis car accident lawyer from Sevenish Law Firm, P.C. may be able to help help you take the appropriate actions required to seek compensation from the government.
-Call our team at (317) 636-7777 for a free case review.

 Recoverable Damages in a Motor Vehicle Accident